Kabát: Corrida, Po čertech velkej koncert (2006–09)

 In the spring of 2006, Kabát began working on a new studio album.
 The record, named Corrida, was released in December.
 A spring 2007 tour followed.
 Corrida sold 45,000 units after only five days and was later certified triple Platinum.
 Kabát received another Anděl Award, this time for Bestselling Album.
-In 2007, the band won the Czech round of the Eurovision Song Contest and advanced to the semifinals, which took place in Helsinki, Finland.
-They did not make it to the finals, however.
+In 2007, the band won the Czech national final for the 2007 Eurovision Song Contest, which took place in Helsinki, Finland.
+They did not make it to the finals, finishing last in the semifinal.
 At the end of the year, Kabát won their third Český slavík as Band of the Year.
 In November 2008, the DVD Kabát – Corrida 2007 was released, containing a concert filmed in Prague, as well a documentary of the entire tour promoting the band's latest album.
 Kabát won the Český slavík once more, claiming their fourth victory.

 In 2009, to celebrate twenty years in the same lineup, Kabát planned their biggest open-air concert to date, one that would rival international performances.
 Plans for a new album were shelved and instead, all efforts were poured into the concert, which was titled Po čertech velkej koncert.
 The event took place on 12 September in Prague.
 A recording of the concert was later released as a two-disc DVD, under the name Po čertech velkej koncert.

 At the end of the year, Kabát defeated Chinaski for first place in the Český slavík poll, scoring their fifth win.